Labelbox/vertex-model-inference/README.md

 2)	Webhook Action: Labelbox `Models` webhook is triggered - the `Models` endpoint returns a list of options for the user in the Labelbox UI.
 3)	User Action: User clicks on an option from the dropdown that appears.
 4)	Webhook Action: Labelbox `Model Run` webhook is triggered - the `Model Run` endpoint must contain (or trigger other cloud functions that contain) code to do the following:
-- Export data rows from Labelbox (covered in example ETL function)
+- Export data rows from Labelbox
-- Format export to what your Vertex model expects (covered in example ETL function)
+- Format export to what your Vertex model expects
-- Run an inference job on an existing Vertex model (covered in example Inference function)
+- Run an inference job on an existing Vertex model
-- Format inference job outputs into Labelbox format (covered in example Inference function)
+- Format inference job outputs into Labelbox format
-- Upload predictions to the model run in quesiton (covered in example Inference function)
+- Upload predictions to the model run in quesiton

 ### How to set up in your own Labelbox / GCP envirionment
 1) Set up (or select) a google project in GCS to host your Cloud Functions, take note of the google project name